 - 1. Required to attend Saturday make-up classes - 2.
 Referred to the School Attendance Review Board (SARB) - 3.
-Referred to the Truancy Intervention Program - 4.
 Referred to the District Attorney

 Parents of students who are classified as habitual or chronic students will be asked to work with the school site administrator to develop a written action plan to help reduce unexcused absences.
 Along with the student, parents will be asked to participate in the School Attendance Review Board (SARB) process.
 If the case is brought before the Court, the parent may be fined for their failure to insure their student's attendance at school.